 Once students recognize and master how sounds correspond to letters and letter patterns, they begin to read fluently.
 Those with a limited understanding of print to speech often struggle with reading.
 However, once students receive explicit systematic instruction, “breaking the code” of written English becomes a fun and engaging experience rather than a frustrating and intimidating one.

 Decoding instruction is not just for the early elementary years.
 Students young and old, English Language Learners (ELL), emerging readers, proficient readers, struggling readers, and students with learning disorders such as dyslexia, all benefit from systematic phonics instruction.

-This is crucial for many students, but its benefits aren’t limited to improving reading skills.
-It also helps students develop better spelling, listening, and pronunciation skills by teaching the connections between the spoken and written forms of English.
+Phonics is crucial for many students, but its benefits are not limited to improving reading skills.
+A solid phonics foundation aids in students’ learning to become more efficient.
+It helps students develop better spelling, handwriting, listening, and pronunciation skills by teaching the connections between the spoken and written forms of English.

-After working with individual letters in both uppercase and lowercase forms, students start combining letters to build written expressions of slides and single-syllable words (for more information on slides, see Phonemic Awareness).
-To identify the presence of a vowel in a written word, students begin using the first permanent mark in our unique marking system: an X, which is placed underneath each and every vowel in a word.
+After working with individual letters in both uppercase and lowercase forms, students start combining letters to build slides (blends) and single-syllable words (for more information on slides, see Phonemic Awareness).